nykash/vocal-timbre-representation-learning/README.md

 # Vocal Timbre Representation Learning

-A research-to-product prototype for learning compact vocal representations from audio, probing what those representations capture, and using them in an interactive vocal coach.
+A prototype for learning compact vocal representations from audio with the intent to classify/detect different quality of timbre in human voices to create an interactive vocal coach.

 The core model is a variational autoencoder trained without artist labels to reconstruct log-mel spectrogram chunks.
 Labels enter later, through a lightweight supervised Gaussian probe used to evaluate and interpret the latent space.
-A separate experiment used noisy style tags as weak supervision, but that objective was not retained.

 ## Why I built it